-15 A problem identified by the Applicant is that employing a circuit requiring two pulses with one to turn on a switch and a second to turn off a switch, a dangerous situation can arise if for some reason no 'OFF' pulse is received.
+A problem in employing a circuit requiring two pulses with one to turn on a switch and a second to turn off a switch is that a dangerous situation can arise if for some reason no 30 'OFF' pulse is received.
 The present application provides solutions to this identified problem, the problems identified above and others.

-More particularly, the present application provides a 'fail safe' mechanism for an isolated gate drive circuit controlling a semiconductor switch for ensuring the semiconductor switch being controlled is turned 'off' in the event that no reset pulse is received.
-The 'fail safe' mechanism is triggered by the arrival of an 'ON' pulse turning on the semiconductor switch and automatically turns 'OFF' the semiconductor switch in the event that no 'OFF' pulse is received.
+More particularly, the present application provides a 'fail safe' mechanism for an isolated gate drive circuit controlling 35 a semiconductor switch for ensuring the semiconductor switch being controlled is turned 'off' in the event that no reset pulse is received.
+The 'fail safe' mechanism is triggered by the arrival of an 'ON' pulse turning on the semiconductor switch and automatically turns 'OFF' the semiconductor 40 switch in the event that no 'OFF' pulse is received.